 The "market depth" - which compares the total amount of bids of a product with the traded ones - is one way to get a view over the liquidity of a market.
-During the studied period, the total mFRR procured capacity has been on average 840 MW (median 845 MW; with a maximum of 857 MW and a minimum of 805MW).
-During the same period, on average 1361MW of mFRR capacity has been offered (median 1352MW; with maximum 1732 MW and minimum 860MW).
+During the studied period, the total mFRR procured capacity has been on average 840 MW (median 843 MW; with a maximum of 857 MW and a minimum of 805MW).
+During the same period, on average 1336MW of mFRR capacity has been offered (median 1339MW; with maximum 1732 MW and minimum 860MW).

-If we compute the excess mFRR capacity (i.e. the total of mFRR bids which have not been awarded) per CCTU per day, we observe that on average 519 MW of mFRR remained unmatched (median of 512MW; with a maximum of 889MW and a minimum of 54MW).
-Figure 10 provides a more detailed view of the distribution of this "excess mFRR capacity" (with values per CCTU and per day, and the histogram of values).13
+If we compute the excess mFRR capacity (i.e. the total of mFRR bids which have not been awarded) per CCTU per day, we observe that on average 497MW of mFRR remained unmatched (median of 500MW; with a maximum of 889MW and a minimum of 3MW).
+In 90% of the CCTU, the offered volume exceeded by more than 313MW the mFRR total demand.
+Figure 10 provides a more detailed view of the distribution of this "excess mFRR capacity" (with values per CCTU and per day, and the histogram of values).